-An Open Letter to the Honorable Minister for Power
+An open letter to the honorable minister for power

 Godspeed to you and may the power sector succeed.

-Odion Omonfoman is the Managing Director / Chief Executive Officer of New Hampshire Capital Limited.
+Omonfoman is the managing director/chief executive officer of New Hampshire Capital Limited.
 He can be reached at orionomon@outlook.com